bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

 * defineProperties() and defineProperty()
-Thie defineProperties() method adds or changes plural  properties on an object straightaway and returns the object.
-While defineProperty() has the same functionality as defineProperties method but only defines with single propertiy at one time.
+The defineProperties() method adds or changes plural  properties on an object straightaway and returns the object.
+While defineProperty() has the same functionality as defineProperties method but only defines with single property at one time.

 ```js script
 // defineProperties()